emissary-ingress/emissary/docs/howtos/rate-limiting-tutorial.md

       - "x-ambassador-test-allow"
 ```

-This configuration tells the Ambassador Edge Stack about the rate limit rules to apply, notably that it needs the `x-ambassador-test-allow` header, and that it should set "A test case" as the `generic_key` descriptor when performing the gRPC request.
+This configuration tells Ambassador about the rate limit rules to apply, notably that it needs the `x-ambassador-test-allow` header, and that it should set "A test case" as the `generic_key` descriptor when performing the gRPC request.

 Note that both `descriptor` and `headers` are optional.
 However, if `headers` are defined, **they must be part of the request in order to be rate limited**.